obuchel-creator/PledgedHub/frontend/public/sample-kit/README.md

 May your event be fully funded, beautifully celebrated, and joyfully remembered!

-— The Omukwano Team
+— The PledgeHub Team

 ---

 **Last Updated:** [Date]
 **Version:** 1.0
-**License:** Free to use for all Omukwano users
+**License:** Free to use for all PledgeHub users